serverless/serverless/docs/getting-started.md

 ## Upgrade

-If `serverless` was installed via NPM, upgrade it via:
+If `serverless` was installed via NPM, you can upgrade it via:

 ```bash
 npm install -g serverless